 In 2017 and 2019, SJRECWA and Rosedale entered into an unbalanced (2:1) exchange program.
-SJRECWA delivered 23,522 af of its CVP water in 2017 and 7,500 af of its CVP in 2019 to lands within Rosedale's service area in the CVP place of use for banking and direct use.
-Rosedale will forego up to 5,000 af of its SWP water and DWR will make this water available at the O'Neill Forebay for Reclamation to deliver to the SJRECWA and/or SJRECWA's partners throughout the CVP place of use.
-Absent this exchange, Rosedale would either bank its SWP water or use it in its service area.
-This exchange will not result in additional return flows to the San Joaquin River.
+The Exchange Contractors delivered 10,000 af of its CVP water in 2017, 5,000 af of its CVP water in 2019, and 5,000 af of its CVP in 2020 to lands within Rosedale's service area in the CVP place of use for banking and direct use.
+Rosedale will forego up to 3,485 af of its SWP water and DWR will make this water available at the O'Neill Forebay for Reclamation to deliver to the Exchange Contractors and/or the Exchange Contractors' partners throughout the CVP place of use.